Be inspired. Explore curated art and juried shows exhibited in four galleries.

 The Collective Lens celebrates photography’s ability to illuminate, question, and connect—both within the frame and beyond it.
 It is a reflection of the artistic journeys shaped through dialogue and mutual support, and a powerful example of the kind of creative community fostered at Art Center Sarasota.

-Russ Noto: OF FORM AND FUTILITY: Visual Dialogues Pertaining to the Pastoral of Andre the Giant and Samuel Beckett
+Russ Noto: OF FORM AND FUTILITY: Works Based on the Pastoral of André the Giant and Samuel Beckett

 Russ Noto’s upcoming exhibition explores the environment through paintings that evoke a strong sense of place anchored by a figurative presence.
 In these works, text, gesture, and form step in as stand-ins for the figure in a subtle but dramatic mythology that exists in an amazingly verdant and artificial space.